 We want to take some time to ensure you that we are committed to providing a safe space for our patients and continuously monitoring the updates, advisories, and recommendations for COVID-19 through the CDC and WHO.
 It is important for us as healthcare providers to understand our part in mitigating the spread of COVID-19 to communities of people we care about.
-We are staying nimble to react appropriately during this dynamic situation and has implemented additional precautionary practices in our operations during this time of heightened awareness.
+We are staying nimble to react appropriately during this dynamic situation and have implemented additional precautionary practices in our operations during this time of heightened awareness.

 Our priority is always the health and safety of our patients.

 What are we doing?

 - We are sanitizing all treatment areas, reception area, door knobs, bathroom and equipment thoroughly and frequently.

 - We are making sure that alcohol-based sanitizer, face masks and antiviral tissues are available.

 What can you do?

 - Wash your hands regularly, or use alcohol-based hand sanitizer.